Blendify/blender-manual/blender_docs/manual/compositing/types/distort/lens_distortion.rst

 Distort
    This creates a bulging or pinching effect from the center of the image.
 Dispersion
-   This simulates chromatic aberration, where different wavelengths of light refract slightly differently, creating a rainbow colored fringe.
+   This simulates chromatic aberrations, where different wavelengths of light refract slightly differently, creating a rainbow colored fringe.